 We began to implement our SafeWork initiative in 2013.
 This is a risk-based framework designed for our assets to use as a basis for their own individualised safety improvement plans.
 The initiative’s aim is to provide everyone with the knowledge and tools to perform every task safely; the overall message is that every individual has the authority to stop unsafe work.

-Implementation across the Group continued in 2015; 90% of our people have now signed a commitment to observe the life-saving behaviours and fatal hazard protocols.
+Implementation across the Group continued in 2016; with more than 90% of our people have now signed a commitment to observe the life-saving behaviours and fatal hazard protocols.

 Promoting a risk-based safety culture

 We believe an effective safety culture is based on sound risk management.
 Our safety risk management is based on a comprehensive Group risk management framework, along with our Group HSEC policies.
 We also provide our line managers with risk management tools, systems and guidelines to help them maintain a safe work environment and effective controls.

 Over the coming years, our risk management process will focus on improving the integrity of plant, equipment, structures and processes.
 We will continue to train our people on hazard awareness and risk assessment, verification of control effectiveness, and having the courage to choose life-saving behaviours if controls are ineffective or not in place.

 Our assets report and share high potential risk incidents (HPRIs) every week, along with lessons learned, to prevent repeat incidents.
 This emphasis on reporting and recording HPRIs has been vital to our progress in safety management and fatality reduction; identifying trends as they arise, and taking corrective action, helps to prevent systemic issues.